 Are your nails damaged?
 Do they break easily?
 Or do you want to reinforce them and give them extra strength?
 Looking for a durable manicure?
 If you answered yes to any of those questions then you’ll love silk wrap nails!

-In this post, we’ll tell you all that you have to know about silk wrap nails.
+In this post, we’ll tell you all that you need to know about silk wrap nails.
 We’ll go over Silk Wrap Nails Pros and Cons, the details of how they’re applied and removed, and the times when they are most useful.

-What Are Silk Wrap Nails?
+What Are Silk Nails?

 To keep the silk wraps in place, an adhesive is used.
 Additionally, a resin can also be used to further improve the strength of the nail.